 Conversely, the "short" or "selling" strategy involves selling futures contracts with the anticipation that the price of the underlying asset will decline.
 Traders who adopt this approach expect to profit from the price difference between the contract's initial selling price and its value at expiration.
 This strategy is often used by speculators who believe that the market will undergo downward price movements.

-Another trading strategy is known as " trading," which involves simultaneously buying and selling futures contracts of the same underlying asset but with different expiration dates.
+Another trading strategy is known as "spread trading," which involves simultaneously buying and selling futures contracts of the same underlying asset but with different expiration dates.
 Traders employ this strategy to capitalize on the price difference between the two contracts.
 By taking advantage of discrepancies in pricing, spread traders aim to profit from the convergence or divergence of the two contracts' prices.

 Additionally, "hedging" is a widely used trading strategy in the futures market.
 Hedging allows traders to protect themselves against potential losses by taking offsetting positions in futures contracts.
 For example, if a farmer expects the price of corn to decrease, they can sell corn futures contracts to mitigate the risk of a decline in corn prices and potentially offset the losses incurred in their physical corn production.